Junha0Zhang/junha0Zhang.github.io/_projects/2_project.md

 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>

+Segmentation of skull and calculating its thickness profile from T1 MRI is generally very challenging because bones are black along with air in the scans.
+The first solution is using morphological transformations to extract the surface of inner and outer surfaces of the skull and calculating the 95% Hausdorff distance of the outer surface.
+The same procedure is applied to the scalp and cortex.
+By registering each MRI to a template in advance, we can make sure that we are measuring the same location for each sample.
+And thanks to the API of 3D Slicer, we can process a batch of scans automatically.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-Segmentation of skull and calculating its thickness profile from T1 MRI is generally very challenging because bones are black along with air in the scans.
-The first solution is using morphological transformations to extract the surface of inner and outer surfaces of the skull and calculating the 95% Hausdorff distance of the outer surface.
-The same procedure is applied to the scalp and cortex.
-Thanks to the API of 3D Slicer, we can process a batch of scans automatically.

 <div class="caption">
     This image can also have a caption.
 It's like magic.
 </div>

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal its glory in the next row of images.
+Another solution, which is getting more interesting, is using machine/deep learning to segment the skull from MRI.
+In this project, I calculate a feature-descripting vector (descriptor) for each voxel (3D pixel) of the images based on the (pre-registered) location and neighbor intensities.
+By training present paired MRI-CT dataset with support vector machine, we optimize the weights that classify each voxel as skull or non-skull.
+This method works well with limited number of training data, which is true for paired MRI-CT.
+Another possible solution is directly using 3D U-net to segment the skull, which needs to be investigated further.

 <div class="row justify-content-sm-center">